victorBrylystyi/deLorean/README.md

-# Sphere fluid demo, based on Three.js + Vite with TypeScript
+# Delorean dissolve demo, based on Three.js + Vite with TypeScript